Week 1 - Fabric Pull

 Have you had a chance to browse through the mockups and tester quilts to get some inspiration?

-I hope you were able to download the colouring sheet and extra fabric requirements from your welcome email, too.
-If not, you can download the pdf here.
+And make sure to download the colouring sheet and extra fabric requirements from your welcome email, too.

 Some tips on choosing fabrics